dfrnoch/codepaste/README.md

 ---

 ## Notice
-codepaste is in early dev that means nothing's working yet.
+codepaste is in early dev that means nothing's working yet. codepaste will be up and running within a month

 ## Structure